Nudge: Accelerating Overdue Pull Requests Towards Completion

 \subsection{Actor Identification}

 In a \pr{}, there are different actors involved (as explained in Section \ref{Background}) that can influence the next state (Approved, Rejected, etc.), and the speed with which a \pr{} progresses.

 We focus on understanding the human change blockers, i.e., authors and reviewers, and the extent to which they influence the change progression.
 We collected 200 \pr{}s from 20 medium to large to very large repositories and manually analyzed them to understand for whom they were waiting before they were completed.
 These are \pr{}s whose age is at least 14 days and which have not been completed yet.
 We find there are five mutually exclusive classes that explain the cases in which a \pr{} is awaiting completion.
 Table~\ref{PRBLockers} lists the classes and the actor responsible, and the number of \pr{}s that fall under each class.
-70~\pr{}s (out of~200) are blocked by the reviewers while remaining 130 are waiting for the author to make progress.
+70~\pr{}s (out of~200) are blocked by the reviewers while the remaining 130 are waiting for the author to make progress.

 Encouraged by the findings, we devised an algorithm that helps determine the actor that needs to be notified to make progress on a given \pr{}.
+When there is an action item pending on the author of the \pr{} as well as a reviewer, sending notifications to the author is prioritized.
 The flow chart shown in Figure \ref{fig:Dependency Flowchart} explains the control flow and how the actors that are responsible for making progress on the change are determined.
 The algorithm evaluates various decision points to determine the blockers of a change.
 These decision points represent different states that a \pr{}, review, or reviewing comments in the \pr{} take during the lifetime of a \pr{}.
 There are three cases where the author needs to act:

 \begin{description}